Oxford University

 Article Title : Oxford Brookes University

-Article Snippet :Oxford Brookes University (formerly known as Oxford Polytechnic) is a public university in Oxford, England.
-It is a new university, having received university
+Article Snippet :Oxford Brookes University (OBU; formerly known as Oxford Polytechnic) is a public university in Oxford, England.
+It is a new university, having received

 Article Title : Colleges of the University of Oxford

-Article Snippet :The University of Oxford has thirty-nine colleges, and five permanent private halls (PPHs) of religious foundation.
+Article Snippet :The University of Oxford has thirty-nine colleges, and four permanent private halls (PPHs) of religious foundation.
 Colleges (with the exception of three

 Article Title : University College, Oxford

-Article Snippet :University College, formally The College of the Great Hall of the University of Oxford and colloquially referred to as "Univ", is a constituent college
+Article Snippet :University College in the University of Oxford and colloquially referred to as "Univ", is a constituent college of the University of Oxford in England.
+It has

 Article Title : Oxford University A.F.C.